dimitrisPs/msdesis/README.md

 |:----------------------------:|:----------------------------:|
 |![3d-reconstruction-scared-ds8kf4](media/ds8kf4_light_ph3_seg.gif)|![3d-reconstruction-ris-ds4f264](media/ds4f264_light_ph3_seg.gif)

-3D reconstruction of SCARED and RIS2017 samples based on output of our method.
-Disparity estimation as reconstructed in 3D and binary tool segmentation masks are used to color tool points in shades of cyan. a virtual camera follows a circular orbit around the endoscope to show details of the final outcome.
-The model used to estimate both the segmentation and disparity is the light-phase3-segmentation.
+3D reconstruction of SCARED and RIS2017 samples based on the output of our method.
+Disparity predictions are reconstructed in 3D and binary tool segmentation masks are used to color tool points in shades of cyan.
+A virtual camera follows a circular trajectory around the endoscope to show details of the final outcome.
+The model used to estimate both the segmentation and disparity is the light-phase3-multi2seg.

 ### Additional resources